MethodicalAcceleratorDesign/MAD-NG/docs/source/monomial.rst

 .. constant:: mono.n

-   The number of variable orders in :var:`mono`, i.e. its length.
+   The number of variable orders in :var:`mono`, i.e. its size or length.

 Functions
 =========